salesforcecli/CLI-Unification-demo/README.md

 * Overall impressions.
 * How your experience could be improved.
 In particular:
     * Was it easy to navigate?
-    * The commands: `project deploy`, `sf login`, and `env list` (along with a few others) have the updated help structure and output, is the help output useful?
+    * The commands: `sf project deploy`, `sf login`, and `sf env list` (along with a few others) have the updated help structure and output.
+Is it useful?
     * `sf login`, `sf env list`, and `sf project deploy` all simulate the cross cloud experience.
 Is this what you expected?
 What did you like?
 How could they be better?
 * Are there `sfdx` commands that you use often but are missing from this demo CLI?
 (Note that this demo CLI doesn’t include all the commands that we plan to have in `sf`. )
 * What did you like?